 |Infrastructure|| The class meets twice a week for 75 minutes each time.
 In general, one of the class meetings will consist of discussions of the reading assignments and/or guest speakers, and the other class meeting that week will be for learning activities, project status updates, and presentations, or time to work on the project.

-Use of specific software and technologies depends on the chosen FOSS projects.
+The use of specific software and technologies depends on the chosen FOSS projects.

-Students will gain experience in:
+Students gain experience in: